jayze3736/PGR2M/README.md

 ### Fine-grained Descriptions & Pose Codes

-For the fine-grained description and pose codes, please follow the instructions for downloadling and preprocessing [here](https://github.com/yh2371/CoMo/tree/main)
+For the fine-grained description and pose codes, please follow the instructions for downloading and preprocessing [here](https://github.com/yh2371/CoMo/tree/main)

 ### Pre-trained Models